-The best example for how to stay on the radar screen of people who already know you – users, prospects and customers – is to practice what I call the “Follow me home” strategy.
+One prime example for how to stay on the radar screen of people who already know you – users, prospects and customers – is to practice what I call the “Follow me home” strategy.
 Once someone determines they like your business, they’re increasingly willing to give permission for you to “Follow me home” with digital information and content, by email (newsletters), texting (updates), social media (useful content), etc.

-“Follow me home” supports three critical elements in 21st century customer relationships.
+“Follow me home” supports three critical elements in 21st-century customer relationships.

 Emotional: At the heart of “Follow me home” is trust that a business won’t abuse this privilege.
 This is a gift – value, protect and perform on this.

 Practical: “Follow me home” conveys that you understand people have other options, are very busy, and want reliable companies to help them staying connected.